jhpratt/deranged/README.md

 # Deranged

 This crate is a proof-of-concept implementation of ranged integers.
-It currently requires nightly Rust.